FAQs

 • Potential program measures for consideration as part of the agency’s implementation of minority and woman-owned business programs.

-Why is LFUCG conducting a disparity study?
+Why did LFUCG conduct a disparity study?

 What will LFUCG do with information from the disparity study?